szaumoor/ZSTweaks/README.md

 - Deals 1d10+5 damage, but against mind flayers, it deals 1d10+7 (as if it were a +7 weapon without being one)
 - THAC0 bonus: +5, but against mind flayers, it's +7
 - Mind flayers struck with this weapon must save vs. Death at -3 or die instantly.
 You'll see an "Illithid destroyed" message in the log when it happens.
-However, this effect can only be attempted on the same mind flayer once per round
+However, this effect can only be attempted on the same mind flayer once per round, and stoneskin / ironskins will stop it

 **Component 1602:** Make Dragon's Bane +3 better and act as a +6 weapon in every sense against dragons and wyverns